Freeda-F/terraform-vpc-aws/README.md

 ## Result

 After the execution of this script, you will have a VPC which contains 3 public subnet as well as 3 private subnet ready to use.
-Aslo, EC2 bastion server with its custom security group.
+Also, EC2 bastion server with its custom security group attached to one of the public subnet.